Dental Implants Winnipeg

 At WestSide Dental, we’re committed to ensuring you get the highest quality dental care.
 What does that mean?
 First, it means we’re going to address any of your concerns before we begin a procedure.
 Patients who have dental anxiety should let us know before their appointment; we have a number of techniques we can use in order to help alleviate your anxiety.

-Implants generally take a number of appointments – assessments of your oral health to determine if implants are viable, followed by the placement of the implant itself.
+Dental Implants generally take a number of appointments – assessments of your oral health to determine if implants are viable, followed by the placement of the dental implant itself.
 That’s followed by the placement of the abutment, then the artificial tooth.
 We’ll be there for you through every step of the process, and if you have any questions between appointments you can always get in touch with us.